CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/fb-share-guide.md

 **Is your website online and accessible to the public?**

 The first thing you need to understand is if Facebook can't reach your page then it has no way of retrieving and storing the information needed.
-This leads me to the very important question is your website live and is it reachable by the public?
+This leads me to the very important question, is your website live and is it reachable by the public?
 If your site is offline for development or maintenance then the Facebook bots can't reach your site thus have no way of creating a record of your page.

 ### <a name="gzip"></a>Using Gzip

-There is a know issue with Joomla 3.+, Gzip and Facebook it is basically due to Facebook interpreting some pages as being too large when this options is being used and as a consequence returns an error.
+There is a known issue with Joomla 3.+, Gzip and Facebook.
+It is basically due to Facebook interpreting some pages as being too large when this options is being used and as a consequence returns an error.
 If you are using a CoalaWeb extension I have added an option to the **System CW Gears** framework plugin (that comes packaged with all my extensions) to fix this issue it basically turns off GZip compression when the Facebook or Linkedin bots visits your page.

 To use this option open up your plugin manager and search for **gears**. *\[Figure-1\]*